kostasANAGNO/DataMiningProject/README.md

 we check for missing values to understand where data preprocessing might be needed.

-According to the hitmap , the States of America with the highest number of recorded heart attacks are Washington , Florida , Ohio and Texas.
+According to the heatmap , the States of America with the highest number of recorded heart attacks are Washington , Florida , Ohio and Texas.

 The target variable for classification is HadHeartAttack.
 In this step,